 From a CISO perspective, Dane of Intertek has a far more clear-cut opinion of the technology.

 “The value creation from Cloud has allowed us to do things we couldn’t do before,” he said.
-“Complex organizations with different networks and configurations can be far easier to translate with Cloud, increasing our agility, so that we can roll out global capabilities that wasn’t possible in-house.”
+“Complex organisations with different networks and configurations can be far easier to translate with Cloud, increasing our agility, so that we can roll out global capabilities that wasn’t possible in-house.”

 Value of Cloud is also created in the speed at which challenges are identified with the wealth of analytics available in the Cloud.
-This reduction in risk, coupled with the internationalization of services, has saved both time and money.
+This reduction in risk, coupled with the internationalisation of services, has saved both time and money.
 For cybersecurity, said Dane, it has been a profound change.